Event and visitor functions V3

 Visit object

-object is available when a function is triggered by the audience feed and contains the data for the current visit.
+The visit object is available for visitor functions and contains the data for the current visit.

 metrics |